 Adrenal Gland Structure

-Each adrenal gland is comprised of two structures, the otter portion which is called the adrenal cortex and the inner portion which is referred to as the adrenal medulla.
-It is the outer portion or adrenal cortex that becomes affected and ultimately destroyed in pets suffering from Addison’s disease.
+Each adrenal gland comprises two structures, the outer portion, called the adrenal cortex, and the inner portion, referred to as the adrenal medulla.
+The outer part or adrenal cortex becomes affected and ultimately destroyed in pets suffering from Addison’s disease.

-In most cases, Addison’s disease in pets will be caused by an animal’s own autoimmune system, which for unknown reasons, begins to attack the adrenal gland.
+In most cases, Addison’s disease in pets will be caused by an animal’s autoimmune system, which begins to attack the adrenal gland for unknown reasons.
 The attack on the adrenal gland ultimately leads to its destruction.

-That said, however, in some cases, Addison’s disease or hypoadrenocorticism can also be caused do to exposure to certain infections, medications and or certain cancers.
+However, in some cases, Addison’s disease or hypoadrenocorticism can also be caused due to exposure to certain infections, medications, and certain cancers.

 The good news…

-Is that Addison’s disease in dogs is a relatively rare condition and if diagnosed early (avoiding an Addisonian crisis) and treated properly, your dog should be able to live a long and normal life.
+That Addison’s disease in dogs is a relatively rare condition.
+If diagnosed early (avoiding an Addisonian crisis) and treated correctly, your dog should be able to live a long and everyday life.

 Symptoms of Addison’s Disease in Dogs